 Zachary Gross is an associate in the Palo Alto office of Gibson, Dunn & Crutcher.
 He currently practices with the firm’s Litigation Department.

-Mr. Gross’s practice focuses on internal investigations, regulatory enforcement defense, and white collar criminal defense.
+His practice focuses on internal investigations, regulatory enforcement defense, and white collar criminal defense.
 He also provides product counseling in the field of consumer protection and other areas of regulatory enforcement.

 Columbia University - 2021 Juris Doctor

 Hertford College - University of Oxford - 2016 Master of Science

 University of St Andrews - 2014 Master of Arts